 1 1/4 cup dark brown sugar firmly packed

 2 tablespoon whole dried milk~ got mine from King Arthur

 1 3/4 cups all ~ purpose flour unbleached

 1/2 teaspoon baking soda

 Prepare a baking pan, lined with parchment paper

 In a standing mixer cream butter and sugar until light and fluffy.
-Once butter is light in color slowly add salt, baking powder and dried milk.
+Once butter is light in color slowly add salt, baking soda and dried milk.
 Mix this well then add egg and vanilla and mix until incorporated completely.
 Slowly add flour and mix until flour is incorporated.
 Fold in pecans.

 I use a small cookie scoop to make balls of dough and place on baking sheets a good 2 inches a part so cookies do not run together.
 This is about 1 tablespoon of cookie batter each.

 Lightly flour hand and press each cookie until is about 2 inch + circle.

 Bake until golden brown about 10 minutes.
 Transfer to a rack to cool.